juanfonsecaGL/graphQL/README.md

 * GraphQL operations are queries, mutations, and subscriptions.
     * Queries: fetch data (like GET).
     * Mutations: create or update data (like POST, PUT, or DELETE).
-    * Subscriptions: bi-directional communication (streaming).
+    * Subscriptions: bi-directional communication (streaming, "real-time" communication).

 ## Inspection
-A capability provided by Postman to retrieve the full query schema from a GraphQL service and let the users choose what they want to use.
+Postman retrieves the full query schema from a GraphQL service to let the users choose what they want to use.

 ## Query examples
 Taking as an example the [Star Wars's Apollo API](https://studio.apollographql.com/public/star-wars-swapi/variant/current/home), we can retrieve all movie titles using a wide-open query: